arnaudleclerc/ng-azure-maps/projects/ng-azure-maps/README.md

 ## Popups

-You can add Popups to the map using the popup directive.
+You can add Popups to the map using the map-popup directive.
 Please refer to the [Azure Maps Documentation](https://docs.microsoft.com/en-us/azure/azure-maps/map-add-popup) concerning the available options.
 The map and the popups listen to the changes on the provided markers and will update them accordingly.

 ```
 import { Component } from '@angular/core';